wysiwys/xkeysym/README.md

 with the latest keysyms from the xorgproto-82 commit, in keeping with libxkbcommon v.1.6.0.

 xorgproto keysym headers are distributed directly with this project, but maintain their original license(s).

+To regenerate the keysyms from the headers distributed with this crate, run `cargo build --features 'generate-keysyms'` or include the `generate-keysyms` feature.
+Please note that this feature will use the standard library.

 ## License